xnought/sort-performance-comparison-js/README.md

 	const combined = result.concat(entriesLeft);
 	return combined;
 };
+/**
+ * Sorts an array defined by the user using merge sort *
+ * @param arr any type of array
+ * @param callback defines what direction to sort and of what value
+ * @returns sorted array defined by the callback
+ *
+ */
 const mergeSort = (arr, callback) => {
 	const arrLen = arr.length;
 	if (arrLen <= 1) return arr; // this is when we stop splitting